2021 NFL Draft Rookie Profile: Kenneth Gainwell (Fantasy Football)

 3. Gainwell has great vision and patience as a rusher, often waiting for the blocking to develop before accelerating forward.

 One of Gainwell’s more underrated skill sets is his vision and patience as a rusher.
 He does an excellent job of letting the play develop and taking what the defense gives him.
 In my opinion, this is extremely important for Gainwell’s success at the next level since he does not have the elite speed to rush past the defensive line untouched.
 Because of his lack of straight-line speed, Gainwell will often rely on his vision, anticipation, and elusiveness to gain yards as a rusher.
-At times, it almost resembles Le’Veon Bell‘s running style, where he simply waits behind his blockers before executing his timely move.
+At times, it almost resembles Le’Veon Bell‘s running style, where he simply waits behind his blockers before executing a timely move.

 What’s Not on Tape